RempelOliveira/Retrobat.DS4Windows/README.md

 # Compatibility

-This package was tested using only a specific configuration.
-See below the complete specifications was used.
+This package has been tested using the settings below.

 |                          | Version  | Model                    | Build      |
 |--------------------------|:--------:|:------------------------:|:----------:|